VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

 ## 8. Intellectual Property

-- The App and its original content are owned by InvestingApps Portfolios
+- The App and its original content are owned by VerifiedGains
 - You retain ownership of your portfolio data
 - By using the App, you grant us a license to display your portfolio data publicly